ABG Mix – The Classic Terrarium Substrate Recipe

 ABG Mix Components

-ABG mix is a soilless one.
+ABG mix is actually classed as a soilless substrate.

-Despite using traditionally fibrous and chunky base ingredients, the ABG mix is designed to be quite light and fluffy.
-This is partly thanks to the addition of several materials for that very purpose, but also due to each of the materials being used at a loose, fine granularity.
+This is partly thanks to the addition of several materials chosen for that very purpose but also due to each of the materials being used at a loose, fine granularity.

-So, if you’re making this mix up yourself, it’s important to get the right kinds of ingredients to get the ideal consistency.
+So, if you’re making this mix yourself, it’s important to get the right kinds of ingredients to get the ideal consistency.

-Milled Sphagnum Moss
+1. Sphagnum Moss

-Of course sphagnum moss features in this list, it’s a true terrarium staple.
+Of course sphagnum moss features in this list; it’s a true terrarium staple.

 You’ll typically see “milled” sphagnum moss listed in the recipe, and it’s essentially just sphagnum that’s been ground down to a fine grain.

-Tree Fern Fiber
+2. Tree Fern Fiber

-Sourced from a variety of tree fern species (often Dicksonia) this versatile material looks like heaps of tiny twigs and really adds an element of natural aesthetic to a mix.
+Sourced from a variety of tree fern species (often Dicksonia), this versatile material looks like heaps of tiny twigs and really adds an element of natural aesthetic to a mix.

 Tree fern fiber is primarily there for aerating the substrate and providing drainage.